thomaxxl/safrs-example/README.md

+## Overview

+Docker image with tests and examples, created by @wicol

 ## Test/example repo for SAFRS

 Use `./run.sh` to run misc tasks for this repo.
 Just `cat run.sh` to see what's available,